usubram/slack-quick-bots/README.md

   `alert` - Have this command send your alert for a configurable time (minutes/hours) when the data has a dip or a peak.
 This command basically takes a series of data and computes the variance between them and alerts.
 Make sure to pass a even number of events.

-  `Kill` - Command to kill the recursive command you setup.
-The `parentTask` tie them together.

 `timeUnit` - This attribute is for `Recursive` command.
 Currently, accepts, `h` for hours and `s` for minutes.
 Default - `m`.